google/santa/docs/introduction/syncing-overview.md

     sending rules from the sync server to process.
 3. The full sync starts.
 There are a number of stages to a full sync:
     1.  preflight: The sync server can set various settings for Santa.
-    2.  logupload (optional): The sync server can request that the Santa logs be uploaded to an endpoint.
-    3.  eventupload (optional): If Santa has generated events, it will upload them to the sync-server.
+    2.  eventupload (optional): If Santa has generated events, it will upload them to the sync-server.
-    4.  ruledownload: Download rules from the sync server.
+    3.  ruledownload: Download rules from the sync server.
-    5.  postflight: Updates timestamps for successful syncs.
+    4.  postflight: Updates timestamps for successful syncs.
 4. After the full sync completes a new full sync will be scheduled, by default this will be 10min.
 However there are a few ways to manipulate this:
     1. The sync server can send down a configuration in the preflight to